Year 4 - Rosa Parks Class

 Year 4 Autumn 1 Curriculum Information

-Are you ready for a new year and lots of learning this half-term?
+Are you ready for a new year and lots of learning?
 We will be reading, the ‘The Wolf Wilder’ by Katherine Rundall, as our adventurous class story.
 We will delve into the novel, starting with Feodora and her mother who live in the snowbound wood of Russia.
 But down the road, in a ruined chapel, lives a pack of wolves.
 We will learn later that Fedora’s mother is a wolf wilder, and Feo is in training to become one too.
 This means they teach tamed animals to be wild again – fighting, running, fending for themselves and being wary of humans.
 This thrilling tale will find Feo running for her life, trying to escape the Russian Army who threatens her very existence.
 What follows is a story of revolution and adventure, encouraging all to stand up for what you love and of course, wolves.
 Thus, encouraging compassion, teamwork, and acceptance of each other – which links in with our school values and Personal, Social and health Education topic, ‘Being Me in My World’.

 In English we shall be learning about the Greek myth ‘Theseus and the Minotaur’.
 We will meet kings, a ravenous beast, and a brave boy.
 Linking with our History topic, Ancient Greece!
 According to legend, King Minos ruled Athens and forced the people to deliver children every nine years to keep the beast’s hunger at bay.
 We will be unpicking the rich vocabulary from this novel to use in our narrative writing.
-Who will win, beast or boy?
+Who will win, boy or beast?

 In Science, we will be learning about the classification of Plants and Animals.
 Developing our grouping skills, looking at different classes of fish, amphibians, reptiles, birds, and mammals.
 Thinking about our Big question: Why do we classify plants and animals?